necst/grcuda/README.md

     6. `-c`, `--cpu_validation`: if present, validate the result of each benchmark using the CPU (use `--no_cpu_validation` to skip it instead)
     7. `-b`, `--benchmark`: run the benchmark only for the specified kernel.
 Otherwise run all benchmarks specified in `benchmark_main.py`
     8. `-n`, `--size`: specify the input size of data used as input for each benchmark.
 Otherwise use the sizes specified in `benchmark_main.py`
-    9. `-r`, `--random`: initialize benchmarks randomly whenever possible.
+    9. `, `--random`: initialize benchmarks randomly whenever possible.
 True by default
 	10. `--block_size_1d`: number of threads per block when using 1D kernels
 	11. `--block_size_2d`: number of threads per block when using 2D kernels
 	12. `-g`, `--number_of_blocks`: number of blocks in the computation